 In today’s world, we see a great decline in multi-generational families.
-Single parent units are more common and fewer extended families live together.
-Compared to a couple of generations ago many children and teenagers have less or no contact or relationship with grandparents or other older people.
+Single parent units are more common, and fewer extended families live together.
+Many children and teenagers have less or no contact or relationship with grandparents or other older people compared to a couple of generations ago.
 People also travel and relocate more and may live further away from each other.

-Their teacher had prepared them for the different personalities they might encounter as some of the residents have dementia.
-Before their first visit, she got them to write down what they thought it would be like to visit a nursing home and after the visit, they wrote a reflection about their experience.
+Their teacher had prepared them for the different personalities they might encounter as some residents have dementia.
+Before their first visit, she got them to write down what they thought it would be like to visit a nursing home, and after the visit, they wrote a reflection about their experience.

-Many of the students were very quiet or shy when they arrived and had preconceived ideas about the capabilities of older people in general but it was amazing to see how their confidence grew and they started to interact, even in the short time of an hour.
-The realization that our residents had stories, smiled and laughed and really welcomed the students sank in and gave the students confidence to interact in a meaningful way.
+Many of the students were very quiet or shy when they arrived and had preconceived ideas about the capabilities of older people in general.
+It was amazing to see how their confidence grew, and they started to interact, even in the short time of an hour.
+The realization that our residents had stories, smiled, laughed, and really welcomed the students sank in and gave the students confidence to interact in a meaningful way.

 Below is the conclusion from one girl’s reflection (age 15) on her time spent with us.
 She talks at the beginning of her reflection about how much she enjoyed the chat and was amazed how interested the residents were in her and her life and ends her essay with: